Laboratory of protein engineering

 The Laboratory is engaged in design and study of different recombinant proteins, first of all for medicine and biotechnology.
 In particular, researchers study toxins, antibodies, cytokines, membrane proteins (receptors, transporters, ion channels, etc.).

-Ekaterina Lyukmanova’s group studies three-finger proteins of the Ly6 / uPAR family of human and snake origin.
+Ekaterina Lyukmanova’s group (now - independent laboratory) studies three-finger proteins of the Ly6 / uPAR family of human and snake origin.
 The main focus is on the molecular mechanisms of interaction between the studied proteins with their targets.
 The group owns advanced technologies of the recombinant production of the three-finger proteins that are not available from natural sources.
 It had allowed for the first time to investigate the spatial structure and perform a series of studies of functional human proteins such as Lynx1 (neuroplasticity regulation factor), as well as SLURP-1 and SLURP-2 (auto/paracrine regulators of epithelial cells).
 In the future these proteins may be used as a prototype for drugs that enhance cognitive function, anticancer drugs, and drugs aimed at the treatment of several skin diseases.
 Today the group actively studies other little-known three-finger proteins Lypd6 and Lypd6.
 Moreover the group collaborates with the group of the Structural Biology of Ion Channels of the IBCh RAS headed by Zakhar Shenkarev to study of voltage-gated ion channels.

 Teymur Aliyev’s group is engaged in the design and improvement (humanization, affinity increase) of recombinant monoclonal antibodies, development of methods for the expression of recombinant antibodies in mammalian cells.
 Such antibodies may be used for the therapy and diagnosis of autoimmune, infectious and oncological diseases.